zhanglp520/docgeni/docs/en-us/guides/basic/component.md

 }
 ```

-Docgeni will resolve the objects exported by `default` in `module.ts`, dynamically parsed all example components and combine metadata to automatically generate `AlibButtonExamplesModule`.
+docgenifix will resolve the objects exported by `default` in `module.ts`, dynamically parsed all example components and combine metadata to automatically generate `AlibButtonExamplesModule`.
 The generated code is as follows:

 ```ts
 // module.ts